-Many brands and merchants often ask one question when discussing cross-border eCommerce website building service providers.
-Why do we need to pay for a commission per transaction with initial outlay investment as well?
+Many brands and merchants often ask one question when discussing cross-border eCommerce website-building service providers.
+Why do we need to pay for a commission per transaction with an initial outlay investment as well?
 Silly?
-Shopify is just charging a fixed monthly cost, which is not eating business profit margin all the time since day one.
-Shopify is not a burden along with your business being scalable.
+Shopify is just charging a fixed monthly cost, which is not eating the business profit margin all the time since day one.
+Shopify is not a burden along with your business scaling.

 In this article, I would share my points of view if you want to capture as many demands as possible globally, why the head market plus longtail market mindset is critical for your cross-border eCommerce business.
 With this mindset, you can learn the commercial value among Shopify, Global-e, Lingble, etc cross-border eCommerce website SaaS platforms or service providers.

 - eCommerce Head market is the right term instead of the domestic market